DocShadrach/MyReaperScripts/Utilities/README.md

 ### DocShadrach_FX Chain Smart Manager.lua

-This script provides a professional graphical interface to browse, manage, and insert FX Chains intelligently based on track names and custom tagging.
+This script provides a graphical interface to browse, manage, and insert FX Chains intelligently based on track names and custom tagging.
 It automates the search process by scanning a dedicated folder hierarchy and allows for precise drag-and-drop insertion between existing effects, significantly accelerating the mixing workflow.

 Key Features: